LocalSymmetry/lofn/README.md

 Now, when you generate prompts, they will be automatically sent to your specified Discord channel, allowing you to easily use them with Midjourney.

-### DALL-E 3 Integration

-Lofn also generates prompts that can be used with DALL-E 3.
-After generating the Midjourney prompts, you will find a section with the DALL-E 3 prompt.
-Copy this prompt and paste it into ChatGPT or any other platform that supports DALL-E 3 to generate your artwork.

-### Discord Integration

-Lofn can send the generated prompts directly to a Discord channel using webhooks.
-To set up Discord integration:

-1. Create a webhook in your Discord server settings.

-2. Copy the webhook URL.

-3. Paste the webhook URL in the "Discord Webhook URL" field in the Lofn UI sidebar.

-4. Enable the "Send to Discord" option.

-Now, when you generate prompts, they will be automatically sent to your specified Discord channel.

 ## What Makes Lofn Unique

 ### Tree of Thoughts Prompting